How Much CBD Should I Give My Dog?

 To help put all this into practice we’ll use the following example:

-You have purchased our Full Spectrum Hemp Oil with 100 mg CBD for your 45 pound, four-year-old Sheltie to help relieve her separation anxiety.
+You have purchased our Full Spectrum Hemp Oil with 100 mg CBD for your 45 pound, four-year-old Sheltie due to observing anxious behaviors.

 The instructions on the bottle say to give between 3-5 mg CBD.
 Each dropper equals 3.3 mg CBD so you would give approximately 1 to 1 1/2 droppers full which would equal approximately 3.3 mg to 5 mg.